avcreation/Instabar.js/README.md

 ##It works !
 Now, your feed will be display in the div you've set earlier.
 Each image will be wrapped by a link to the instagram page.
 To style the feed, you can add some css rules to the class `insta-pict`.

+##Release Note : v3
+Switch to coffeescript and scss to write sources
+Add popular, location and tag filter
+Add an example page which load two distinct Instabar instance

 ##Release Note : v2
 Get only the user's photos.